harryz8/A-Level_Project/README.md

 8. Close the Installer
 ## Setup Marketplace
 1. Make sure that you are using a windows login with administrator permissions.
-2. Double click on the file "Marketplace Setup for i.16" (there might be a different number or letter at the end e.g. "Marketplace Setup for m.1".
-This is fine)
+2. Double click on the file "Marketplace Setup for T.1"

 ![](readme_images/Picture6.png)